Ad serving was disabled on your page or site

 - I’ve found the notification, now what should I do?

-Policy specialists disable ad serving to a website when that website is found to be in violation of program policies.
+Policy specialists disable ad serving to a page or site when it’s found to be in violation of program policies.
 Please carefully review your notification to learn specifically why ad serving was disabled.